QUT-Digital-Observatory/youte/README.md

 Free accounts get an API quota cap of 10,000 units per project per day, which resets at midnight Pacific Time.

 At present, you can only check your quota usage on the [Quotas](https://console.developers.google.com/iam-admin/quotas?pli=1&project=google.com:api-project-314373636293&folder=&organizationId=) page in the API Console.
-It is not possible to monitor quota usage via metadata returned in the API response.

-`youte` does not monitor quota usage.
-However, it handles errors when quota is exceeded by sleeping until quota reset time.
+It is not possible to monitor quota usage via metadata returned in the API response. `youte` does not monitor quota usage.